 Fourth, the need for the variance does not arise from actions of the Applicants.
-Rather, the subdivision in which the Property sits was created prior to 1939, long before the St. Mary's County's Critical Area Program.
+Rather, the Property is situated between the Potomac River and the tidal wetlands of Point Lookout Creek.
+Thus, it is entirely constrained by the Critical Area Buffer (the "Buffer"). the subdivision in which the Property sits was recorded on June 24, 1954, long before the St. Mary's County's Critical Area Program on December 1, 1985.

 Next, granting the variance would not adversely affect the environment.
 Pursuant to Code of Maryland Regulations § 27.01.09.01, the Applicants will be required to mitigate the proposed development with an approved planting plan established on-site as part of the Building Permit process.
 The plantings are intended to offset any negative effects and provide improvements to water quality along with wildlife and plant habitat.
-Moreover, in accordance with the CZO § 72.3.3.a(2)(c), mitigation is required at a ratio of 3:1 per square foot of the variance granted for permanent disturbance of 1,791 square feet, totaling 5,373 square feet; the temporary disturbance of 1,820 square feet, requires 1:1 mitigation and 1.5:1 for the clearing of 20%-30% of developed woodland or 698 feet, for the result of 8,240 square feet of mitigation to be provided by on site plantings.
-The required plantings will improve plant diversity and habitat value for the site and will improve the runoff characteristics for the Property, all of which should contribute to improved infiltration and reduction of non-point source pollution leaving the site.
+Moreover, in accordance with the CZO § 72.3.3.a(2)(c), mitigation is required at a ratio of 3:1 per square foot of the variance granted for permanent disturbance of 1,908 square feet, totaling 5,724 square feet, and temporary disturbance of 598 square feet, requires 1:1 mitigation.
+In total, the Applicants must mitigate 2,506 square feet of mitigation by on site plantings.
+The required plantings will improve plant diversity and habitat value for the site and will improve the runoff characteristics for the Property.
+Moreover, temporary disturbance could also be reduced, thus minimizing the extent of mitigation required.
 For these reasons, the Board finds that granting the variance to replace an existing home in the Critical Area Buffer will not adversely affect water quality or adversely impact fish, wildlife, or plant habitat.
 Moreover, the Board finds that granting the variance will be in harmony with the general spirit and intent of the Critical Area Program.
 As a result of the required mitigation, the Applicants have also overcome the presumption in § 8-1808(d)(2)(ii) of the Natural Resources Article that the variance request should be denied.

 Finally, the Critical Area variance is the minimum variance necessary to afford relief.
-The Applicant is proposing to replace their modest home by adding only 41 square feet and by constructing sidewalks and a deck.
+The

+Applicant is proposing to construct two decks in a subdivision with homes that already contain these improvements.

-Setback Variance
+Sethack Variance